tonezone6/keychain-client/README.md

 }
 ```

-The client comes also with a helper for handling `Public-Key (Asymmetric) Cryptography` for encrypting and decrypting data.
+The client comes with a helper for handling `Public-Key (Asymmetric) Cryptography` for encrypting and decrypting data.
+The `Cypher` can use different algorithms and different key data lenghts.

 ```swift
 do {